 Ingredients

-- 3 tablespoon Vegan Butter
+- 3 tablespoon Butter Use Earth Balance to make this vegan

 - ¼ cup Lemon Juice